the-maldridge/mwh_site/content/post/2021-02-19-ercot-engineering-black-swans.md

 can't be practically stored in a meaningfully dense way yet.
-There are so-called "surge" plants like the [Cruachan Power Station](https://en.wikipedia.org/wiki/Cruachan_Power_Station) in Scottland, but these plants are designed for peak loads.
+There are so-called "surge" plants like the [Cruachan Power Station](https://en.wikipedia.org/wiki/Cruachan_Power_Station) in Scotland, but these plants are designed for peak loads.
 Peak loads are massive surges of power demand that happen, for example, when large fractions of the UK [fancy a cup of tea during a commercial](https://en.wikipedia.org/wiki/TV_pickup).
 There are some